Energy Extraction from a Black Hole by a Strongly Magnetized Thin Accretion Disk: Summary

 \item Similar to earlier studies, we find that thin MADs are highly radiatively efficient, with efficiencies $50-100\%$ higher than a standard disk, depending on the BH spin (see section \ref{sect:results_eta_R}).
 We attribute this excess luminosity primarily to the enhanced magnetic dissipation in the intra-ISCO region along with a fraction of BZ power that is not used to power the jet and connect it to the formation of coronae in accreting sources (see section \ref{sect:discuss_corona}). \end{itemize}

 We acknowledge support from NSF grant AST 1303335, NASA Astrophysics Theory Program grants NNX17AK55G and 80NSSC22K0826, NSF AST 230798380, NASA NSSC24K1094 and TM4-25005X, and an Alfred P. Sloan Fellowship (JD).
 PD thanks Chris White and Xuening Bai for numerous discussions on the {\tt Athena++} code and implementation of the cooling function which was developed for a different project.
+We also thank Feryal Ozel, Chris Done, Julian Krolik, George Wong and the anonymous referee for the useful comments and suggestions.
 All the computations were performed in NASA's HECC facility (Pleiades) and CU Boulder's Alpine Cluster.
 Visualizations are done using VisIt (\citealt{HPV:VisIt}) and Matplotlib (\citealt{Hunter:2007}).

 \restartappendixnumbering